alfiopuglisi/guietta/docs/tutorial.rst

 The automatic threading management for magic properties can be turned off using the *manage_threads* argument to the `guietta.Gui` class.
-If this argument is set to False, it will be your responsability that magic properties are updated in the correct thread.
+If this argument is set to False, it will be your responsibility that magic properties are updated in the correct thread.